 What came first, the birth of your daughter or the move to Austin, Texas?

-The birth of my daughter, that’s when my life began to change.
+The birth of my daughter, that’s when my life changed.
 I was a stay-at-home dad for ten months and it was the hardest job ever.
 My wife worked from home and my daughter didn’t sleep a lot.
 I spent more time at Chucky Cheese, Barnes & Noble and shopping malls than I care to mention.
-But when my daughter was born things began to change.
+But when my daughter was born things changed.
 When she hugged me it felt like my father was hugging me.
 I felt a strong connection.

 When did you move to Texas?